Never Miss a Contest or a Promotion!

 -

-For more June selections, including the Indie Next and LibraryReads lists, see our “Favorite Monthly Lists & Picks” feature here.
+For more October selections, including the Indie Next and LibraryReads lists, see our “Favorite Monthly Lists & Picks” feature here.
+Please note that there is no Reese's Book Club pick this month as Reese Witherspoon is on book tour for her debut novel, GONE BEFORE GOODBYE, which she wrote with Harlan Coben.

-We hosted this month’s “Bookaccino Live” book preview afternoon event last Wednesday.
-I talked about 36 books releasing between now and July 1st, plus 10 from August, that we wanted to get on your radar.
+We hosted October’s “Bookaccino Live” book preview afternoon event earlier this month.
+I talked about 37 books releasing between now and November 4th, plus three from December and 10 from January 2026, that we wanted to get on your radar.
 You can watch the presentation here and see a list of the featured titles here.

-Next month's “Bookaccino Live” book preview afternoon event will take place on Wednesday, July 9th at 2pm ET.
-The focus will be on books releasing between July 8th and August 5th, as well as some September titles, that we think will appeal to you.
+Next month's “Bookaccino Live” book preview afternoon event --- our last book preview event of the year --- will take place on Wednesday, November 12th at 2pm ET.
+The focus will be on books releasing between November 11th and January 6th, as well as some titles from February 2026, that we think will appeal to you.
 Click here to sign up.

 Carol Fitzgerald ([email protected])